NimbleUser/apex-style-guide/index.md

 **Terminology Note:** _Horizontal alignment_ is the practice of adding a variable number of additional spaces in your code with the goal of making certain tokens appear directly below certain other tokens on previous lines.

-This practice is permitted, but is **never required** by NimbleUser Style.
+This practice is permitted, but is **never required** by Salesforce BT Style.
 It is not even required to _maintain_ horizontal alignment in places where it was already used.

 Here is an example without alignment, then using alignment: